-Schools should not expect to nor feel under pressure to provide opportunities for learning in session 2021-22 as it would any other.
+Schools should not expect to nor feel under pressure to provide the same opportunities for learning in session 2021-22 as it would any other.
 Streamlining of priorities is encouraged while children, young people, teachers and support staff continue to respond to the challenges of the pandemic.
-This is even more important in the context of Special Education.
+This is especially important in the context of Special Education.

-The Scottish Government Guidance on Support for Continuity in Learning highlights the challenge of re-integrating children and young people with additional support needs back into school and emphasises the importance of tailoring support to their individual needs.
+The Scottish Government guidance on Support for Continuity in Learning also highlights the importance of re-integrating children and young people with additional support needs back into school and emphasises the importance of tailoring support to their individual needs.